greg-raven/Uncommon-Sense/_posts/2020-07-13-you-have-to-put-in-the-work.md

 ---
-title: 'You have to put in the work'
+title: "You have to put in the work"
 layout: post
 categories:
 - prosperity